PlayStation Classic: Specifications

 The PlayStation Classic ships with two replica PlayStation controllers (the original model without the analog sticks and vibration), an HDMI cable, and a USB Micro-A to standard USB-A cable.
 An AC adapter for the console is sold separately.
 The console weighs about 170 g and is about 149 × 33 × 105 mm in size, approximately 80% smaller in volume than the original PlayStation and 45% smaller in width and length.
 It includes ports for both controllers, HDMI output, and power via USB.

 The original PlayStation game console.
 PlayStation Classic is a "minified version" of the machine, and its appearance is almost identical.

 The controller's cords measure approximately 1.5 m long.
 The controllers use a USB interface.
 The console has 2 USB ports in the front for the 2 controllers that are included.
 It cannot use PlayStation memory cards.
 Internally, the console uses a MediaTek MT8167a Quad A35 system on a chip with four central processing cores clocked at @ 1.5 GHz and a Power VR GE8300 graphics processing unit.
 It includes 16 GB of eMMC flash storage and 1 GB of DDR3 memory.

 The Classic uses the ReARMed branch of the free and open source emulator PCSX to play its games instead of Sony's proprietary emulator.

+There exists a retro receiver (8Bitdo) for PS1 and PS2 for purchase, to connect with a modern gamepad.

 Games

 The PlayStation Classic comes preloaded with 20 games, running off the open source emulator, PCSX ReARMed.
 Five games were revealed when the console was announced, and the full roster was revealed a month later.
 Eight games vary between regions.
 The device does not interface with the PlayStation Network, and games will not be added post-launch.
 Each game can be suspended in a save state by pressing the console's "reset" button.
-Nine games use the PAL release (favored in most European countries) regardless of the console's release platform, which means they run at a slower frame rate of 50 Hz as opposed to the NTSC standard of 60 Hz (favored in North American, Japan, and additional Asian countries), and may respond slower than players from NTSC regions would expect.
+Nine games use the PAL release (favored in most European countries) regardless of the console's release platform, which means they run at a slower frame rate of 50 Hz as opposed to the NTSC standard of 60 Hz (favored in North America, parts of Japan, as well as some other Asian countries), and may respond slower than players from NTSC regions would expect.

 The North American version of the dedicated console received an M for Mature rating from the ESRB due to the inclusion of Grand Theft Auto, Metal Gear Solid and Resident Evil: Director's Cut.
 Likewise, the European version received an 18 rating from the PEGI group; European package also displays German USK 16 (PEGI ratings are not formally recognized in Germany) and Australian MA 15+ ratings as it is also sold in Australia (another PAL territory).
 Although the system box recommends the system for all ages, and some individual titles such as Mr. Driller and Rayman have suitable ratings for that age group, the console provides access to all 20 games with no parental controls or settings to restrict available games.